- Homestead City Waste Collection System case

 To ensure a better delivery system where it can be assured of on-time delivery to customers, the company decided to use route optimization.
 All the delivery stops and routes were optimized and the company was able to save about 28 percent in the cost of delivery.
-Aside from that, the delivery time was reduced by half and they were able to take more order with the guarantee of on-time delivery.
+Aside from that, the delivery time was reduced by half and they were able to take more orders with the guarantee of on-time delivery.

 The above case studies are just some of the many instances route optimization has efficiently helped improve the logistics of most companies.
 The use of route optimization offers numerous advantages over fleet management systems.